HTTPArchive/almanac.httparchive.org/src/content/en/2024/performance.md

 ## Introduction

 No one ever complained about a fast website, but a slow-loading and sluggish website quickly frustrates users.
 Website speed and overall performance directly impact user experience and the success of a website.
-Moreover, if a website is slow, it becomes less accessible to users, which is against the fundamental goal of the web — to provide universal access to the universe of information.
+Moreover, if a website is slow, it becomes less accessible to users, which is against the fundamental goal of the web—to provide universal access to the universe of information.

-In recent years, Core Web Vitals performance metrics have improved, showing positive trends across many performance metrics.
+In recent years, [Core Web Vitals](https://web.dev/articles/vitals) performance metrics have improved, showing positive trends across many performance metrics.
 However, some inconsistencies can be observed.
 For example, the gap between high-end and low-end devices is widening, especially in mobile web performance, as highlighted in Alex Russell's research in <a hreflang="en" href="https://infrequently.org/2024/01/performance-inequality-gap-2024/">The Performance Inequality Gap</a>.
 Web performance is tied to what devices and networks people can afford.
 Fortunately, more developers are aware of these challenges and are actively working to improve performance.

-In the performance chapter, we focus on Core Web Vitals, as they are key user-centric metrics for assessing web performance.
+In the performance chapter, we focus on Core Web Vitals, as they are key [user-centric metrics](https://web.dev/articles/user-centric-performance-metrics) for assessing web performance.
 However, we also analyze the web performance from a broader perspective: loading, interactivity, and visual stability, adding supportive metrics like First Contentful Paint.
-This allows us to explore other performance and user experience-related metrics to get a more comprehensive picture of how websites performed in 2024\.
+This allows us to explore other performance and user experience-related metrics to get a more comprehensive picture of how websites performed in 2024.

 What's new this year?